imroot2202/sre-tool-example/README.md

-o install and use the CLI tool, follow these instructions:
+install and use the CLI tool, follow these instructions:

 Step 1: Save the Script
 Save the bash script provided in the previous response to a file, for example sre.sh.